Radiographer: Job Duties & Requirements

-A Radiographer, also called a Radiography Technician, works directly with patients as part of a healthcare team to assist in diagnosing and treating a variety of ailments from broken bones to cancer.
-Other duties of the Radiographer are to update patients' charts, maintain equipment in the radiology lab, and follow closely all of the safety precautions necessary to the job.
-There are 1-year programs to earn certification as a Radiography Technician; however, many students and employers consider a 2- or 4-year program in radiation sciences to be preferable.
+A radiographer, also called a radiography technician, works directly with patients as part of a healthcare team to assist in diagnosing and treating a variety of ailments, from broken bones to cancer.
+Radiographers take x-rays and use radiation therapy to treat patients' cancerous tumors.
+Other duties of the radiographer are to update patients' charts, maintain equipment in the radiology lab, and follow closely all of the safety precautions necessary to the job.
+There are 1-year programs to earn certification as a radiography technician; however, many students and employers consider a 2- or 4-year program in radiation sciences to be preferable.

 How to Become a Radiographer or Radiography Technician

-The most common degree completed by those seeking a career in Radiography is a 2-year associate's degree in radiation science.
+The most common degree completed by those seeking a career in radiography is a 2-year associate's degree in radiation science.
 Coursework will include topics such as anatomy, biology and medical record keeping.
-Licensure laws vary by state, but most states require a board exam to be passed before a Radiography Technician can be licensed to practice.
+Licensure laws vary by state, but most states require a board exam to be passed before a radiography technician can be licensed to practice.

-A Radiographer must communicate successfully with patients and their families.
+A radiographer must communicate successfully with patients and their families.
 Therefore, patience and understanding are valuable skills.
 A desire to work as part of a team and the ability to follow exact instructions are also important.

-Career and Economic Outlook for Radiography
+Career and Economic Outlook

-Related to Radiographer: Job Duties and Requirements for Becoming a Radiographer or Radiography Technician
+Related to Radiographer: Job Duties & Requirements

 - Recently Updated

 Read detailed information about educational programs designed to provide training in dental radiography.
 Learn about levels of...